 - Build awareness and capacity around problem gambling among your colleagues: Demystifying problem gambling and understanding its relationship to other conditions and disproportionate burden in BIPOC communities can reduce stigma and reframe problem gambling within the larger public health field.
 Several of HRiA’s problem gambling capacity building initiatives that offer free resources:

 - The MA Office of Problem Gambling Services supports HRiA’s work on two such initiatives: the Massachusetts Technical Assistance Center for Problem Gambling (M-TAC), which builds capacity among providers to identify and treat program gambling, and Project Build Up (PBU), a problem gambling workforce development program.
 In addition to building the problem gambling workforce, M-TAC administers the Massachusetts Problem Gambling Specialist (MA-PGS) program, the official gambling treatment certificate in the Commonwealth, and PBU provides grant and scholarship opportunities to become MA-PGS certified and pursue professional development opportunities to strengthen the capacity of the behavioral health workforce to provide or promote gambling treatment services.
-Lastly, HRiA’s newly launched Behavioral Health and Racial Equity (BeHERE) Initiative provides a central location for our trainings, resources, and education content.
+Lastly, HRiA’s Behavioral Health and Racial Equity (BeHERE) Initiative provides a central location for our trainings, resources, and education content.

 - Engage authentically with impacted communities and people with lived experience so that approaches and messaging are driven and validated by those most affected: Authentic engagement ensures that problem gambling prevention and treatment efforts are appropriate (linguistically, culturally, and informed by lived experience) and support the intended outcome.
 This approach has been shown to work for problem gambling as well as other related mental health conditions like suicidal tendencies.
 The Suicide Prevention Resource Center offers many resources on how to engage people with lived experience.
 HRiA’s blog post on community engagement through assessment and communication planning tools are just a few helpful resources available to support this important work.